The Third Pylon & ObelisksPrecinct of Amun Ra - Karnak Temple - Theban Temples

 These are known to have been hewn from the quarry at Sehel Island, close to modern day Aswan.
 To learn more about the ancient quarries, what they produced and how they made these and other massive monuments, click here.
 Egyptologists have translated the confirmation of the construction, delivery and erection of the Obelisks from Pharaoh Hatshepsut’s Mortuary Temple at Deir el Bahri in the Theban Necropolis.
 As well as in her Red Chapel on site at Karnak Temple.

-Despite her successor’s attempts to obliterate her name and monuments from the history of ancient Egypt, her standing Obelisk inside Karnak Temple remains the tallest standing to date.
+Despite several of her successor’s attempts to obliterate her name and monuments from the history of ancient Egypt, her standing Obelisk inside Karnak Temple remains the tallest standing to date.

 Today the Obelisk looks as though it is made of 2 different hues of stone, but this effect was caused by Pharaoh Tuthmose III, her successor, building a large wall around the bottom of the Obelisk to obliterate its meaning and reading for generations after they were both in their Tombs.